Bourbon Bacon Deviled Eggs

 1. Preheat oven to 375°F. Line a baking sheet with foil and place a wire rack on top.

-2. Mix bourbon and brown sugar in a small bowl until smooth.
+2. Mix bourbon, brown sugar, and Black Betty in a small bowl until smooth.

 4. Bake for 20–25 minutes, flipping once and glazing again halfway through, until golden and crisp.